Application Guidelines & Requirements

 In situations where a course has been approved for school district payment, your school district business offices will submit a purchase order to the UW-Richland's Bursar's Office as a guarantee of payment; typically this is done at the time tuition/fees are due.
 You do not have to initiate this action.

 - Application for fall enrollment should be submitted by: March 1

 - Application for spring enrollment should be submitted by: October 1

 Students are generally limited to two courses (usually 6 credits) per semester, but exceptions may be made.

 Admission to UW-Richland and enrollment in courses is subject to institution and campus enrollment management limits, as well as availability of space in desired classes.
-All institutional and campus rules/regulations apply equally to YOP students.
-All coursework taken by a YOP student is recorded and transcripted as UW-Richland credit.
+All institutional and campus rules/regulations apply equally to Youth Option Program students.
+All coursework taken by a Youth Option Program student is recorded and transcripted as UW-Richland credit.
 Such coursework becomes part of your permanent university record and may affect subsequent admission to post-secondary institutions.
-You will receive class registration (sign-up) assistances from your academic advisor in the Student Affairs Office.
-This helps assure your understanding of your UW-Richland coursework … and the Youth Options Program.
+You will receive class registration (sign-up) assistances from your academic advisor in the Solution Center.
+This helps assure your understanding of your UW-Richland coursework and the Youth Options Program.